adriancostin6/cclap/README.md

 ## Building the example

 The first step is creating a directory for your project.
-After doing so, create a new CMakeLists.txt file containing the template provided above inside it and copy the example from the [cclap/test/](test) folder.
+After doing so, create a new CMakeLists.txt file containing the template provided above inside it.

+The next step involves copying the cclap include directory into your project folder, along with the example.

 You should end up with something like this:

 ```
 ./
 CMakeLists.txt
+include/cclap/
 example-usage.cpp
 ```